ypsitau/ypsitau.github.io/jrasm/index.md

 - `<` ...
 Lowers octave.

 - `;` ...
-Specifies a end mark of the MML sequence.
+Specifies an end mark of the MML sequence.

 - `L` ...
 Specifies the default length.